 You've come across your first outlet.
 No biggie!
 You will just need to draw or trace an outline of where the outlet is and use a jigsaw to cut out the area in your plank so remove the outlet cover and draw an outline of the outlet shape.
 You'll want to make sure you cut an area large enough to go over the outlet, but not so large that it shows when you put the cover back on.

-You'll completed your accent wall!
-Maybe your corners look weird or you feel like it needs a finishing touch, so depending on your particular project you can pick up some inner corner or outer corner trim, paint is white and attach!
+You've completed your accent wall!
+Maybe your corners look weird or you feel like it needs a finishing touch, so depending on your particular project you can pick up some quarter round or any molding/trim of your choice, paint it white and then attach!
 This came in super handy when the Mr. made a little too short of a cut on one plank.
-It was off by a tiny bit but enough for me to see a small gap in the wall and then once we put the corner trim on, it disappeared!
+It was off by a tiny bit but enough for me to see a small gap in the wall and then once we put the corner trim on, it helped a ton.

 Here's a view of the entire wall in the room once it was completed.

 It may sound more complicated than it really is - honestly we shiplap areas sometimes because it's easier than painting, ha!
-The hardest part (for me anyway) was the math involved, everything else was pretty straightforward.
 Let me know if you have any questions!
 And as always, feel free to connect with me on Instagram

 where I often hang out.